FrewtyPebbles/Python-RISC-V-CPU-Emulator/README.md

 ## AI Usage

- - AI was used to generate a portion of the unit tests and for assisting with minor bug fixes.
+ - AI was used to generate a portion of the unit tests, assisting with minor bug fixes, and for generating assembly files.

 ## Installation